Why Simple Changes Matter

 -

-Avoid antibacterial products unless absolutely necessary—they contribute to resistance and aren’t usually needed.
+Avoid antibacterial products unless absolutely necessary to prevent contributing to resistance.

 7. Mind Your Water Use